 Celebrating its 18th season, Modfest 2020 is Vassar College’s annual exploration of the arts of the 20th and 21st centuries.
 This year’s theme, “reflect to project,” looks backward to move forward.
 Explore the arts through the Grammy Award-nominated vocal ensemble New York Polyphony, Jeff Snyder’s laptop orchestra, Tony Award-winning actress Celia Keenan-Bolger, members of the Hudson Valley Philharmonic, and spectacular faculty and students in stunning performances and lectures.

-- Thursday, January 30 at 7:00pm: Reflect: Back from India.
+- Thursday, January 30 at 7:00pm: REFLECT & PROJECT: Vassar Choral Ensembles.
 An opening concert and reception of Modfest 2020 with a performance by the Vassar Chamber Singers, Choir, and Women’s Chorus at Skinner Hall of Music with a reception to follow in the Bridge for Laboratory Sciences.

 - Friday, January 31 at 7:00pm: Film Screening: Black to Techno & Space Jam at The Rosenwald Film Theater, Vogelstein Center for Drama and Film.
 The evening will begin with a brief introduction by Visiting Professor of Film and Vassar alumnus, Jackson Kroopf ’10.